CharlesGillingham/CMIDI/README.md

 - Store tempo as an integer because this prevents floating point errors.
 CMIDINanoseconds and CMIDIClockTicks are integers, and thus are not subject to floating-point errors.
 Ticks are also signed, which prevents another set of potential problems.

 ####Thread safety notes

-TODO: Consider "dealloc" as a sixth entry point, and think this through in that case ...

 Each of the five entry points has a sync lock, and the code inside the sync lock does not leave the object.
 This guarantees that the clock's properties will never be out of sync with itself.
 There are three ways the thread safety can fail that I can see and all of them are extremely unlikely.